Copper76/ActionDemo/README.md

 - [ ] Map toggle

 ## TODO
-- [ ] Smooth Portal Teleportation rather than a sudden teleport, also a good way to tackle the stack overflow
 - [ ] Map Swap
 - [ ] Assault Rifle Implementation
 - [ ] Extend Weapon Swap to accomodate Assault Rifle